goloop/log/README.md

     func (l *Log) Finfoln(w io.Writer, a ...interface{}) (n int, err error)

-Finfoln creates message with INFO level, using the default formats for its operands and writes to w.
+Finfoln creates message with Info level, using the default formats for its operands and writes to w.
 Spaces are always added between operands and a newline is appended.
 It returns the number of bytes written and any write error encountered.

+#### func (*Log) Fpanic

+    func (l *Log) Fpanic(w io.Writer, a ...interface{}) (n int, err error)

+Fpanic creates message with Panic level, using the default formats for its operands and writes to w.
+Spaces are added between operands when neither is a string.
+It returns the number of bytes written and any write error encountered.

+#### func (*Log) Fpanicf

+    func (l *Log) Fpanicf(w io.Writer, format string, a ...interface{}) (n int, err error)

+Fpanicf creates message with Panic level, according to a format specifier and writes to w.
+It returns the number of bytes written and any write error encountered.

-#### func (*Log) Format
+#### func (*Log) Fpanicln

-    func (l *Log) Format(showFilePath, showFuncName, showFileLine bool)
+    func (l *Log) Fpanicln(w io.Writer, a ...interface{}) (n int, err error)

-Format sets the message prefix display configuration flags for display: file path, function name and file line.
+Fpanicln creates message with Panic level, using the default formats for its operands and writes to w.
+Spaces are always added between operands and a newline is appended.
+It returns the number of bytes written and any write error encountered.

 #### func (*Log) Ftrace

     func (l *Log) Ftrace(w io.Writer, a ...interface{}) (n int, err error)

-Ftrace creates message with TRACE level, using the default formats for its operands and writes to w.
+Ftrace creates message with Trace level, using the default formats for its operands and writes to w.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.
-Always displays file path, function name and file line in the log message.

 #### func (*Log) Ftracef

     func (l *Log) Ftracef(w io.Writer, format string, a ...interface{}) (n int, err error)

-Ftracef creates message with TRACE level, according to a format specifier and writes to w.
+Ftracef creates message with Trace level, according to a format specifier and writes to w.
 It returns the number of bytes written and any write error encountered.
-Always displays file path, function name and file line in the log message.

 #### func (*Log) Ftraceln

     func (l *Log) Ftraceln(w io.Writer, a ...interface{}) (n int, err error)

-Ftraceln creates message with TRACE level, using the default formats for its operands and writes to w.
+Ftraceln creates message with Trace level, using the default formats for its operands and writes to w.
 Spaces are always added between operands and a newline is appended.
 It returns the number of bytes written and any write error encountered.
-Always displays file path, function name and file line in the log message.

 #### func (*Log) Fwarn

     func (l *Log) Fwarn(w io.Writer, a ...interface{}) (n int, err error)

-Fwarn creates message with WARN level, using the default formats for its operands and writes to w.
+Fwarn creates message with Warn level, using the default formats for its operands and writes to w.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.